sh123/codec2_talkie/README.md

 This minimalistic Android application is a Walkie-Talkie style digital voice frontend for your radio, which uses open source [Codec2](https://github.com/drowe67/codec2) for speech audio frame encoding/decoding.

+It is mainly intended for DV experimentation with ultra low cost (under 10$) radio modems (such as LoRa), but could also be used with custom modems + external transceivers or as test source of Codec2 frames and their playback.

 It connects to your radio KISS Bluetooth/USB modem, records speech from the phone microphone on transmit, encodes audio into codec2 format, encapsulates into KISS frames and sends to your modem.

 On receive, modem sends KISS packets to the phone with codec2 speech, application decodes codec2 frames and plays them through phone speaker.

 It does not deal with radio management, modulation, etc, it is up to your modem and radio, it could be just AFSK1200, GMSK 9600, LoRa, FSK, FreeDV or any other modulation scheme.
 Radio just needs to expose KISS Bluetooth interface for speech frames.

-It is mainly intended for ultra low cost (under 10$) radio modems (such as LoRa), but could also be used with custom modems + external transceivers or as experimental source of codec2 frames and their playback.

 # Requirements
 - Android 6.0 (API 23) or higher